KDE/digikam-doc/main_window/interface_layout.rst

         - A funnel button to open the filter settings panel.

-    - A progress bar for batch processes, e.g. assigning tags.
+    - A progress bar for batch processes, e.g. assigning tags or rebuild fingerprints.

     - A thumbnail and preview size slider with buttons for "Fit to Window" and "Zoom to 100%".